Snapchat/KeyDB-docs/docs/config-file.md

 as we hit the 2 megabyte memory limit.

 Basically in this configuration KeyDB acts in a similar way to memcached.
-We have more extensive documentation about using Redis as an LRU cache in the "commands" section.
+We have more extensive documentation about using KeyDB as an LRU cache in the "commands" section.

 ## Default Configuration File